mysiar/mysiar.github.io/_posts/2020-04-14-mercure-part2.md

    * `sudo systemctl restart mercure.service`
 5. now you have mercure server working :wink: again but this time we shall be able to talk to it
 6. simple test to check if everything is OK [test-rocks.sh](/data/2020-04-14/test-rocks.sh){:target="_blank"} just replace ***JWT_TOKEN*** with your token, when you run it in console you will see returned UUID.
-  If you want to see it on web browser use [](/data/2020-04-14/mercure.html){:target="_blank"} - and check results in broser and browser console.
+  If you want to see it on web browser use [](/data/2020-04-14/mercure.html){:target="_blank"} - and check results in browser and browser console.

 If you see at any stage ***Unauthorized*** that means there is something wrong :disappointed: and I think you should restart the fight :muscle:
 What doesn't kill you makes you stronger.
 Don't give up. :fist: